History of Tornado in Timeline

 On April 26, 1989, the Daultipur-Salturia Tornado in Bangladesh, the deadliest tornado in world history, killed approximately 1,300 people.

-During the 1991 tornado outbreak near Andover, Kansas, a news crew and several other people took shelter under an overpass on the Kansas Turnpike and safely rode out a tornado.
+In 1991, during the tornado outbreak near Andover, Kansas, a news crew and several other people took shelter under an overpass on the Kansas Turnpike and safely rode out a tornado as it passed nearby.

-On May 3, 1999, during the Oklahoma tornado outbreak, three highway overpasses were directly struck by tornadoes, resulting in fatalities and life-threatening injuries.
+On May 3, 1999, during the Oklahoma tornado outbreak, three highway overpasses were directly struck by tornadoes, resulting in a fatality at each of the three locations.

 June 24, 2003: Pressure Decrease near Manchester, South Dakota